 Some Delaware River fish have a unique genetic haplotype (the A5 haplotype); however, whether there is any evolutionary significance or fitness benefit provided by this genetic makeup is unknown.
 Genetic evidence indicates that while spawning continued to occur in the Delaware River and in some cases Delaware River origin fish can be distinguished genetically from Hudson River origin fish, there is free interchange between the two rivers.
 This relationship is recognized by the listing of the New York Bight DPS as a whole and not separate listings of a theoretical Hudson River DPS and Delaware River DPS.
-Thus, while we can consider the loss of Delaware River fish on the Delaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Hudson River populations, to consider the effects of these mortalities on the New York Bight DPS as a whole.
+Thus, while we can consider the loss of Delaware River fish on the Delaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Belaware River population and the loss of Hudson River fish on the Hudson River population, it is more appropriate, because of the interchange of individuals between these two populations, to consider the effects of these mortalities on the New York Bight DPS as a whole.